Arthrochilus corinnae: Taxonomy and naming

 Arthrochilus corinnae was first formally described in 2004 by David Jones from a specimen collected on Cape York.
 The description was published in The Orchadian.

 Distribution and habitat

-The swamp elbow orchid grows in low-lying swampy areas with Melaleuca and Pandanus species on the Cape York Peninsula.
+Swamp elbow orchid grows in low-lying swampy areas with Melaleuca and Pandanus species on the Cape York Peninsula.

 Ecology

 As with other Arthrochilus orchids, A. corinnae is pollinated by male thynnid wasps of the genus Arthrothynnus although the species involved is not known.
 It also reproduces asexually by producing new tubers.